-And I have also started doing videos for my YouTube channel (please subscribe!), and I needed a camera that had HD recording options, with a mic input capability.
+And I create video tutorials for my YouTube channel (please subscribe!), and I needed a camera that had HD recording options, with a mic input capability.

 So in all my research in trying to find the perfect camera and tutorials, I’ve come across some really good sites with tons of useful information on understanding how to use a digital camera.

-Keep reading to learn about my favorite 5 best digital photography tutorials and sites.
+Keep reading to learn about my favorite digital photography tutorials and sites.

 But first, say hello to my ‘lil friend…